Oseembiya/Swimming_School_Management-/README.md

 - go to the file SwimSchool and run it, and Voila! it's running.

 Syllabus
-- Review of procedural programming
-- Introduction to objects and classes
-- Object principles and encapsulation
+- Object principles classes and encapsulation
 - Object relationships: inheritance, composition, association
 - Abstraction and polymorphism
 - Introductory design patterns (Façade, Observer)